 - 1. The Corporation has had recurring annual cash operating losses (excluding federal relief grants).
 These losses had an impact on the Corporation's operating liquidity.
-The operating liquidity issues were caused by a combination of marketing shortfalls, and overemployment. - DSS requested the Corporation to cease offering Type A and Type B entrance fee contracts, since Spring of 2021.
+The operating liquidity issues were caused by a combination of marketing shortfalls, and overemployment. - 2.
+DSS requested the Corporation to cease offering Type A and Type B entrance fee contracts, since Spring of 2021.
 Additionally, DSS had requested the Corporation to escrow certain Entrance Fee sales for a year prior to the cessation request.
 These restrictions further impacted cash and earning negatively. - 3.
-On November 9, 2022, DSS's request to cease offering Entrance Fee contracts became an order, as the Corporation's Certificate of Authority to enter into new Continuing Care contracts was suspended.
+On November 9, 2022, DSS's request to cease offering Entrance Fee contracts became an order, as the Corporation's Certificate of Authority to enter into new Continuing Care contracts was suspended. - 4.
+On July 14, 2023, DSS reinstated the Corporations ability to enter into Type B contracts under the terms that there will be no more than 15 Type B contracts per calendar year and 80% of entrance fees must be escrowed and drawn down after the first 90 days at the rate of 36-month amortization.